PostHog/posthog.com/contents/tutorials/nextjs-cookie-banner.md

 ## Setting the consent state with the cookie banner

-We want the cookie banner to control the consent state so we can use it to initialize PostHog either with or without cookies.
+Depending on the consent state, we want to initialize PostHog either with or without cookies.
 We also want to use it to hide the banner when the user makes a decision.

 To do this: